wigzen/neogcamp-johnWick-quiz/README.md

 * You Enter required input
 * You play the quiz based on John Wick
 * If you are right it will add a point to your score otherwise it will reduce the point.
-* It will display your scor
+* It will display your score

 ## teckstack
 JS (Node.js)